 MACNOMS

-Since 1992, the MAC Community Relations Office has operated one of the most sophisticated and comprehensive computerized aircraft noise and flight track data collection and processing systems of its kind.
-MACNOMS (MAC Noise and Operations Monitoring System) provides a cost-effective tool to help MAC staff analyze aircraft noise impacts around MSP and provide public access to flight tracking and detailed aircraft noise data.
-Community Relations Office staff are able to make informed decisions about aircraft noise and operations impacts and assess specific operations in a timely way.
-Community members can access near real-time flight operations information and can review detailed historical information at their convenience.
+Since 1992, the Metropolitan Airports Commission (MAC) has operated one of the most sophisticated and comprehensive computerized aircraft noise and flight track data collection and processing systems of its kind.
+MACNOMS (MAC Noise and Operations Monitoring System) is used by MAC staff to collect and process data to analyze aircraft noise impacts around MSP as well as provide public access to flight tracking details and aircraft noise data for reference and external analysis.

 The MACNOMS system can be broken down into four main components: data collection, data processing, data analysis and publication, and community tools for accessing data.
 These components are described in more detail below.